 This indicator provides annual quantities of pollutants discharged into the environment with waste water, mainly into bodies of surface water, i.e. the summarised pollution load for the entire Estonia.
 Only waste water loads reported based on a water or another environmental permit have been summarised, therefore the actual pollution load may be slightly heavier.
 Pollution loads have been provided in thousands of tons per year.

 The pollutants BOD7, TN and TP presented on the graph are key indicators of waste water, which are used to assess the status and water quality of water bodies:

-- BOD7, i.e. biochemical oxygen demand within 7 days indicates the amount of oxygen needed for microbes to decompose organic matter in one litre of water within 7 days.
-Therefore, the waste water discharged into a water body is likely to decrease the oxygen content of the water, in turn affecting its water organisms, especially fish species who are more sensitive to the oxygen content of water.
+- BOD7, i.e. biochemical oxygen demand indicates the amount of oxygen needed for microbes to decompose organic matter in one litre of water within 7 days.
+Therefore, the waste water discharged into a water body is likely to decrease the oxygen content of the water, in turn affecting its water organisms;

-- TN, i.e. total nitrogen is one of the plant nutrients which, if it becomes excessive, causes eutrophication of water bodies.
+- TN, i.e. total nitrogen is a plant nutrient which causes eutrophication of water bodies;

 - TP, i.e. total phosphorus is a plant nutrient which causes eutrophication of water bodies.